 I just roasted a batch of what I like to call “the best beans for cold brew”.
 I like to roast my own beans, but I rarely have enough time for this.
-I usually find what I need at the local roasters around home, or on Internet.
+I usually find what I need at the local roasters around the home, or on the Internet.
 This time, however, I wanted something special, so I took the time to roast myself.
 Total success.
 I am not going to discuss roasting here, I will only show you how to pick a great coffee for your cold brew, and I’ll do a couple short reviews for beans that I tried before.

 Part of the problem is that taste is subjective.
 Espresso is one of the brews that you kind of have to "take it or leave it".
 If you don’t like it, you can still make lattes, and cover the taste with milk.
 With espresso, the roast is pretty standard, medium dark to dark, across vendors.
 Lighter espresso roasts though are appreciated by connoisseurs.
-Drip coffee, or French press are different.
+Drip coffee or French press are different.
 People can create their own special brew, use various roasts, single origins, various blends.
 Because of the great variety, sometimes it’s even hard to decide what to buy.

-With cold brew you have some restrictions with the selection.
+With cold brew, you have some restrictions with the selection.
 This is because you have to pick your beans following some rules.
 Many times people try cold brew, and they hate it.
 Cold brew is great, but if you use the wrong blend and roast, you’ll hate it.
-Don’t panic, this is what we are doing on this page; we will show you how to choose the best coffee for cold brew.
+Don’t panic, this is what we are doing on this page; we will show you how to choose the best coffee for a cold brew.
 Oh, and if you found that Iced Coffee Blend from Starbucks, forget about it, it is meant for hot brewing.
-Hot brew, chill, and serve.
+Hot brew, chill and serve.